gsmservice-pl/messaging-sdk-python/docs/sdks/client/README.md

 ## Overview

-Messaging Gateway GSMService.pl: This package includes Messaging SDK for Python to send SMS and MMS messages directly from your app via [https://bramka.gsmservice.pl](https://bramka.gsmservice.pl) messaging platform.
+Messaging Gateway SzybkiSMS.pl (former GSMService.pl): This package includes Messaging SDK for Python to send SMS and MMS messages directly from your app via [https://szybkisms.pl](https://szybkisms.pl) messaging platform.

 *Client* class is used to initialize SDK environment.